Mina-Zarif/graduation-project/README.md

 ## **Project Overview**
-This project is a tech community platform designed for students to easily share scientific content and discover internship opportunities.
+This project is a tech community platform that enables students to seamlessly share scientific content and explore internship opportunities.

+For more details, refer to the documentation repository: [Student Portal Docs](https://github.com/StudentPortal-grad/student-portal-docs).

 The UI has been implemented, and we are currently working on integrating the backend.

 ## **Current Status**